ShameerMasroor/Aeras/README.md

 - **Simulation:** Full integration with **Gazebo Classic 11** for realistic forest environments.
 - **Visualization:** 3D mapping and localization visualization using **RVIZ2**.
-- **Teleoperation:** ROS2 nodes for autonomous flight, obstacle avoidance, and manual control.
+- **Teleoperation:** ROS2 nodes for teleoperated flight, mapping, and localization.
 - **Scalable Architecture:** Modular design for adding new sensors, controllers, or behaviors.

 ---